 Start the conversation here.
 Learn the facts about the opioid epidemic across the country and across your state.

 Fact | 9 million people develop opioid use disorders from pain medications

 It begins with something simple.
 Maybe it’s an injury or chronic pain.
 When a doctor prescribes opiate-based painkillers like codeine, fentanyl, or oxycodone, the risk of drug dependency soars for that patient.
 That’s because opiates are highly addictive.
 The opiate receptors in the brain become dependent on a constant high.
 Even those who take opiates responsibly run the risk of becoming dependent, if their doctor over prescribes painkillers.
 The federal government recommends a three-day dosage cap on any opiate prescriptions.
-Overwhelmingly, 99% of prescriptions written are for more than three days.
+According to WebMd, overwhelmingly, 99% of prescriptions written are for more than three days.
 A quarter of doctors even prescribe the painkillers for a month or longer.
 This proves especially dangerous: after a month of opiate usage, the brain’s structure and chemical makeup changes.

 These risks don’t just affect those responsibly taking their own prescriptions, either.
 When individuals who don’t need the painkillers experiment with these drugs, they are more likely to become addicted as well.
 That’s why it is important to both use and store prescription opiates responsibly.
 Over 70% of those who use painkillers illegally will get them from families or friends.

 Learn how to properly store and dispose of unwanted prescriptions here to help prevent this influx of prescription abuse.